-SECTION 1 REQUIRED District name Great Falls Public Schools LEA# 0098 and 0099 (Middle School and High School) Submitter's first and last name Heather Hoyer Email Control of the heather_hoyer@gfps.k12.mt.us Phone number (406)268-6008 Amount of funding received Middle School = \$56,272.00 and High School = \$143,885.16 A report of progress toward measurable objectives in the school district's advanced opportunity plan. school district's advanced opportunity plan.
-Measurable objective from your advanced opportunity plan GFPS will increase the number of students enrolled in Career Technical Education (CTE) classes, grades 7-12, by 5% for the 2020-2021 school year.
+SECTION 1 REQUIRED District name Great Falls Public Schools LEA# 0098 and 0099 (Middle School and High School) Submitter's first and last name Heather Hoyer Email heather_hoyer@gfps.k12.mt.us Phone number (406)268-6008 Amount of funding received Middle School = \$56,272.00 and High School = \$143,885.16 A report of progress toward measurable objectives in the school district's advanced opportunity plan. school district's advanced opportunity plan.
+Manager of the street from the street of the Measurable objective from your advanced opportunity plan GFPS will increase the number of students enrolled in Career Technical Education (CTE) classes, grades 7-12, by 5% for the 2020-2021 school year.
 Progress made Student enrollment in individual CTE Courses has dropped from 9589 seats in 2019-2020 to 8776 in 2020.
 This represents a 12% decrease in CTE courses.
 There are several factors that may be negatively influencing this data point.